 Pharmaceuticals accounted for more than 40% of fiscal 2015 (ended January) revenue.

 Memphis-based Fred's operates discount general merchandise stores in 15 states, primarily located in the Southeast.
 More than a third of the stores are in Mississippi and Georgia.
 The retailer has distribution centers in Memphis, Tennessee, and Dublin, Georgia.

 Sales and Marketing

-Advertising and promotion costs have averaged about 1% of net sales over the past four years.
+Advertising and promotion costs have averaged about 1% of net sales over the past five years.
 Fred's relies on direct mail, newspaper ads, email, and social media to get its value message out.

 Fred's revenue has been generally flat over the past few years, rising just more than 1% in fiscal 2015 (ended January) to $1.97 billion.
 The minimal increase was powered by pharmacy sales as the company continues to add pharmacy departments in existing locations and purchase prescription files from independent pharmacies.
 Net income that year fell substantially, from $26 million to a loss of nearly $30 million, driven by inventory markdowns as the company worked to clear inventory and close underperforming stores in hopes of longer-term profitability.

 stores rang up $1.94 billion in sales in fiscal 2014 (ended January), a decline of 1% versus the prior year.
 Net income fell 12% over the same period to $26 million.
 The company blamed a disappointing Black Friday and holiday season for the 3% decline in general merchandise sales, including health and beauty aids, cleaning supplies, home furnishings, and electronics, partially offset by increased sales of tobacco, hardware, and beverages.
 (The retailer's franchised stores performed even worse, posting a 6% decline in year-over-year sales.)
 The decline in fiscal 2014 sales reversed three consecutive years of growth.